AnthonyZJiang/emlid_reach_ros/README.md

 # emlid_reach_ros
 ROS package supporting [EMLID](https://emlid.com/) Reach series GPS devices.

+It interfaces with EMLID Reach devices, parses received NMEA sentences and publishes topics including NMEA messages, NavSatFix, TimeReference and Twist.

 *Disclaimer: This is not an official ROS package and the author of this ROS package is not affiliated with EMLID.*

 # Dependancies